At a glance…

 Volunteer Language Lessons

 We recommend that volunteers take advantage of the very affordable Hungarian and Romanian lessons offered exclusively to IVHQ volunteers by local language teachers.
-These language courses are organised during your program orientation and are tailored to each volunteer’s current level of Hungarian or Romanian.
+These language courses are organized during your program orientation and are tailored to each volunteer’s current level of Hungarian or Romanian.
 We believe that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.

 - Three hour intensive class - one person = US$25 (recommended for short term volunteers)